Nonparametric estimation in random coefficients binary choice models: Nonparametric Estimation of

-for a suitably chosen $T_N$ that depends on the sample size and the smoothness of $f_X$ and $K_{T_N}$ is a kernel of the form \eqref{ekernel} satisfying Assumption \ref{asskernel}.
-Theoretical details of this estimator will appear elsewhere but note that its rate of convergence in sup-norm can be obtained in the same manner as the proof of Theorem \ref{f_beta_rate}.
+for a suitably chosen $T_N'$ that depends on the sample size and the smoothness of $f_X$ and $K_{T_N'}$ is a kernel of the form \eqref{ekernel} satisfying Assumption \ref{asskernel}.
+Note that its rate of convergence in sup-norm can be obtained in the same manner as the proof of Theorem \ref{f_beta_rate}.
 This estimator is in the spirit of the projection estimators of Hendriks (1990), but here we are able to derive a closed form using the condensed harmonic expansions together with the Addition Formula.
 Note also that $K_{T_N}$ is a smoothed projection kernel (note the factor $\chi$ in \eqref{ekernel}), which is used here in order to have good approximation properties in the $\xLn^q(\xSd)$ norms with arbitrary $q \in [1,\infty]$, in particular in the $\xLinfty(\xSd)$ norm.

-We now present asymptotic properties of the estimators for $R$.
-The proofs are very similar to those of Theorems \ref{f_beta_rate} and \ref{t7} of Section \ref{sec:ParticularEstimatefBeta} given in the appendix and thus omitted.
-We first state results on the rate of convergence, including the strong uniform convergence rate.
-Apart from the $\log$ correction due to trimming of $f_X$, the rate is comparable to the usual nonparametric rates. \begin{thm}[Convergence rates in $\xLn^q(\xSd)$] Suppose Assumptions \ref{asskernel}, \ref{ass2i}, \ref{ass4}\eqref{condtrimb} and \ref{ass4}\eqref{ass4i} hold.
-If $R$ belongs to $\xWn_q^{\sigma}(\xSd)$ with $q$ in $[1,\infty]$ and $\sigma$ positive, and $T_N$ satisfies
+Using \eqref{eestb2} and \eqref{ert_2} with $\tilde{T}_N=2T_N$, define Computing $\hat f^-_{\beta}$ is straightforward.
+First, note that the estimator \eqref{ert_2} for $R^-$ resides in a finite dimensional space $\bigoplus_{p=0}^{T_N} H^{2p+1,d}$, therefore $P_{2T_N}\hat{R}^{-}=\hat{R}^{-}$ holds.
+Consequently, unlike in \eqref{eestb2} where a general estimator for $R^-$ is considered, we do not need to apply any additional series truncation to $\hat R^-$ prior to the inversion of $\mathcal H$.
+Second, the estimator requires no numerical integration.
+To see this, note the formula